A Rough Path Perspective on Renormalization: Introduction

 \subsection{Organization of the paper}

-This note is organized as follows.
-In Section \ref{sec:TgRP}, we first discuss renormalization/translation in the by now well established setting of geometric rough paths.
-The algebraic background is found for instance in~\cite{Reutenauer93}.
-We then, in Section \ref{sec:TbRP}, move to branched rough paths~\cite{Gubinelli10}, in the notation and formalism from Hairer-Kelly~\cite{HairerKelly15}.
-In Section \ref{sec:Ex} we illustrate the use of the (branched) translation operator (additional examples were already mentioned in Section \ref{sec:introex}.), while in Section \ref{sec:RDE} we describe the analytic and algebraic effects of such translations on rough paths and associated RDEs.
-Lastly, Section~\ref{sec:renorm} is devoted to the systematic comparison of the translation operator and ``negative renormalization'' introduced in \cite{BHZ16}.
+This paper is organized as follows.
+In Section~\ref{sec:TgRP}, we first discuss renormalization/translation in the by now well established setting of geometric rough paths.
+The algebraic background is found for instance in~\cite{reutenauer93}.
+We then, in Section~\ref{sec:TbRP}, move to branched rough paths~\cite{Gubinelli10}, in the notation and formalism from Hairer-Kelly~\cite{HairerKelly15}, and in particular introduce the relevant pre-Lie structures.
+In Section~\ref{sec:Ex} we illustrate the use of the (branched) translation operator (additional examples were already mentioned in Section \ref{sec:introex}), while in Section \ref{sec:RDE} we describe the analytic and algebraic effects of such translations on rough paths and associated RDEs.
+Lastly, Section~\ref{sec:renorm} is devoted to the systematic comparison of the translation operator and ``negative renormalization'' introduced in~\cite{BHZ16}.

-{\bf Acknowledgements.} P.K.F. is partially supported by the European Research Council through CoG-683166 and DFG research unit FOR2402.
-I.C., affiliated to TU Berlin when this project was commenced, was supported by DFG research unit FOR2402.
+{\bf Acknowledgements.} P.K.F. is partially supported by the European Research Council through CoG-683164 and DFG research unit FOR2402.
+I.C., affiliated to TU Berlin when this project was commenced, was supported by DFG research unit FOR2402, and is currently supported by a Junior Research Fellowship of St John's College, Oxford.
+Y.B. thanks Martin Hairer for financial support from his Leverhulme Trust award.
+R.P. is supported by European Research Council through CoG-683164 and was affiliated to Max Planck Institute for Mathematics in the Sciences, Leipzig, in autumn 2018.
+R.P. also thanks Alexander Schmeding for helpful discussions and information on topological questions.